BOND REPORT : U.S. Government Bond Yields Stabilize After Post-Fed Pullback

 "We worry that the fiscal hangover, trade wars, and tighter monetary policy could restrain growth in 2019 by more than the Fed expects, resulting in an earlier pause in the hiking cycle than its forecast," said Bricklin Dwyer, U.S. senior economist at BNP Paribas.
 "Removing 'accommodative' in the statement gives it more latitude to do this, as does the flat profile in its forecast for inflation."

-Italian assets fell on reports the two major parties in its ruling coalition government were sparring with Economy Minister Giovanni Tria over the size of the deficit ahead of the scheduled release of the country's fiscal target later Thursday.
+Italian assets fell on reports the two major parties in its ruling coalition government were sparring with Economy Minister Giovanni Tria over the size of the deficit.

-News reports said the leadership of the antiestablishment 5 Star Movement and the far-right League both want to target an increase in the deficit that would take it close to 2.5% of gross domestic product next year, noted Chris Scicluna, economist at Daiwa Capital Markets, in a note.

-That is in conflict with Tria's push for a figure close to 1.5%, while Italy's commitments under euro-area budget rules would demand a figure near 1% or less.
+Italy's government ultimately agreed to target next year's budget deficit at 2.4% of gross domestic product, news reports said, well above Tria's previous call for a figure of 1.6%.
+The wider deficit, which could help accommodate the coalition parties' calls for basic income, pension measures and tax cuts, could put Rome on a collision course with the European Union, analysts have warned.

-The yield on the 10-year Italian government bond , known as the BTP, remained up 7.8 basis points near 2.91% after trading as high as 2.94%.
-Italian stocks weakened and the turmoil was blamed for some weakness in the euro , which was off 0.2% versus the dollar.
+The yield on the 10-year Italian government bond , known as the BTP, rose 6.04 basis points to 2.888% after trading as high as 2.94%.
+Italian stocks weakened and the turmoil was blamed for some weakness in the euro , which was off 0.8% versus the dollar.

 Treasury traders digest a flood of economic data, including: